 This is a great time to be a composer.
 More and more performing musicians are including new works on their programs, and the standard of playing has improved dramatically over the last few decades.
 New innovations in technology are extending our understanding and capabilities in composition.
 Composers are collaborating with dancers, actors, filmmakers and designers to create innovative artistic events.
 The range of viable styles of new music has never been broader, from the most intimate songs to the most complex multimedia productions.

 Where do you fit in?
 At UNCSA, as a graduate music composition degree student, you are engaged in answering this question on a daily basis – honing your craft, expanding your horizons, engaging in constant creative inquiry – under the guidance of established, experienced mentors.
 Our Composition Seminars are lively opportunities for you to gather, sometimes with special guests, to discuss some of the most important issues facing all of us.
 With professional training schools in dance, design, drama and filmmaking, in addition to music, UNCSA provides a special environment for collaboration and artistic exploration.

 In addition to the wide range of artistic possibilities, our graduate curriculum provides specially designed courses to enhance your career perspectives in a contemporary, market-sensitive approach to educating musicians.

 If you already have a graduate degree, you may also choose to pursue a Professional Artist Certificate.
 This post-master’s program is designed to advance your career potential as a young professional composer.
-If you are interested in independent studies offered through this program, you are encouraged to propose a one or two-year course of study that is tailored to your interests and experience.
+If you are interested in independent studies offered through this program, you are encouraged to propose a one-year course of study that is tailored to your interests and experience.